wallarug/capstone2021/templates/docs/README.md

 All documentation to be delivered to the client at the conclusion of the course.
 Please publish as a [ReadTheDocs](https://readthedocs.org/) website.

-## Simuator
+## Application

-`put any documentation relating to the simulator here.
+`put any documentation relating to the app here.
 This is a template`

 * [Getting Started]()
 * [Usage Instructions]()